vip-v2a/QA_diag_bot/README.md

 # Dialogflow chatbot
-The chatbot answers the most frequent questions from users.
+The chatbot answers the most frequent questions from users from telegram or VK.

 ## Getting Started